psychemedia/island-storynotes/carus-wilson/50-wilson-nicholls-controversy.md

 The version in the *Leeds Intelligencer* of Saturday 06 June 1857 is immediately followed on the printed page by the letter from W. W. Carus Wilson that appeared in the *Leeds Mercury* of Thursday 28 May 1857.

-This is turn is followed directly on the page by a fragment of the Henry Shepheard letter that appeared in the *Westmoreland Gazette* and which is credited to as a letter that appeared in *The Times* of (presumably) June 3rd.
+This is turn is followed directly on the page by a fragment of the Henry Shepheard letter that appeared in *The Times* and that was reporinted in the *Westmoreland Gazette*.

 ```{admonition} Charlotte Bronte's own account of Cowanbridge is not to be trusted, June 1857
 :class: dropdown